 This video shows you how to apply selective adjustments to specific areas of your image to enhance details, draw attention to your subject, etc.

-Just below, I’ll open the Detail Masking panel, click New Area, and choose the adjustment I want to make from the dropdown list.
-Before we do any masking, take a look at the slider values.
-These values illustrate the relationship to the the same parameters on the background panel.
-For example, if you decrease one of the sliders here, it will display a negative number; which means it is subtracting from the value you set on the background panel.
+To refine specific regions in the image, open the Detail Masking panel.
+Create a new area and select which adjustment to make from the dropdown list.
+Before applying any masking, look at the Mask Effect slider values.
+These numbers illustrate the relationship [arrows] to the same parameters on the background panel.
+For example, if you decrease one of the sliders here, it will display a negative number; which means it is reducing the value you set on the background panel.

-Let’s scroll down to the Mask Tool pickbox.
-This is where you adjust the masking brush such as the size and the feathering amount.
-You can adjust the size of the mask tool, on the fly, with the bracket keys, just like in Photoshop.
+Adjust the masking brush size, feathering, and amount before painting the mask boundaries.
+You can adjust the size of the mask tool, on the fly, with the bracket keys.
 Once you make a mask, a small pin will appear on the image in the preview.
-You can display the mask by hovering your cursor over the pin.
-Don’t worry about making overly intricate masks.
-If you mask too aggressively, press the minus button, or press E on your keyboard, to refine the mask.
+You can display the mask by hovering the cursor over the pin.
+If you mask too much switch to the Eraser tool with the minus button and refine the mask boundaries.

-Notice the mask pin?
-You can only make adjustments to the selected mask–the one that’s black.
+WIth the mask complete, take another pass to fine-tune the effects settings.
+Notice the mask pin.
+You can only make adjustments to the selected mask--the one that’s black.
 If a pin is grey, it’s not selected.
-I’ll make another quick mask to demonstrate.
-Now, I can click on the original mask if I’d like to make adjustments.
-I’m going to remove the second mask with the delete area button.
+When using more than one mask, select the mask button to make refinements to each one.
+To remove the selected mask, use the delete area button.

 You can save the entire look with ⌘+S/Ctrl+S or the plus button at the top of the left-hand pane.
-Saving a custom preset this way will record the entire effect including any masks that you’ve made.
-I strongly recommend saving your settings, because you don’t want to have to remake them over and over.
+Saving a custom preset this way will record the entire effect including any detail masks you made.
+Saving your settings enables you to easily recreate your favorite looks.

 Once you save customized presets, they’re easy to find.
-All you need to do is press the user button on the presets pane.
-If you’d like to make adjustments to your user presets library, right click on your preset for more options such as delete, edit, and export.
+Press the user button on the presets pane to see your list of presets.
+Simply click a preset to apply it.
+If you’d like to make adjustments to your user presets library, right-click on your preset for more options like delete, edit, and export.